 The Company will send a single annual report, 10-K and proxy statement to multiple shareholders of record that share the same address, unless we receive instructions to the contrary.
 However, each shareholder of record will continue to receive a separate proxy card.
 This practice, known as "householding," is designed to reduce our printing and postage costs.
 If you wish to receive a separate annual report, 10-K and proxy statement, you may request it by writing to us at Farmers & Merchants Bancorp, Inc., Attention: Investor Relations, 307 North Defiance Street, Archbold, Ohio 43502.
 If you wish to discontinue householding entirely, you may contact Investor Relations by calling 419-446-2501 or by forwarding a written request addressed to the address above.
-If you receive multiple copies of the annual report, 10-K and proxy statement, you may request householding by contacting the Company as noted above.
-If your shares are held in street name through a bank, broker, or other holder of record, you may request householding by contacting that bank, broker, or other holder of record.
-In addition, the Company also makes available copies of these materials electronically, as described in the section which immediately follows.
+If you receive multiple copies of the annual report, 10-K and proxy statement, you may contacting the Company as noted above.
+If your shares are held in street name through a bank, broker, or other holder of record, you may request householding by contacting the Company also makes available copies of these materials electronically, as described in the section which immediately follows.